akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

   * If a department uses an application heavily at certain parts of the month or fiscal cycle, automatically scale the number of VM instances to accommodate their additional demands.
   * When there is a marketing event, promotion, or holiday sale, you can automatically scale the number of VM instances ahead of anticipated customer demand.
   * The following scenarios may benefit from load-based autoscale:
-     - Elastic loads with no set schedule – DevOps builds for an organization, a web server that can receive traffic from anywhere at any time
+     - Elastic loads with no set schedule – DevOps builds for an organization, a web server that can receive traffic from anywhere at any time.

     > Note: You can combine multiple scale-out and scale-in conditions.